temenostech/temenos-platform-documentation/docfx_project/home/user-creation-in-paas.md

  ![](./images/user-change-password4.png)

- >Note: on your first login, you need to reset the password that was initially created by the Organisation Admin.
+ >Note: on your first login, you need to reset the password that was initially created by the Organization Admin.

   ![](./images/user-change-password.png)
 <br>
 </br>

 # Recover Password
-## Ask the Organisation Admin to change your password
+## Ask the Organization Admin to change your password

-If you lost your password, your Organisation Admin can change it from his/ her end.
-To do this, the Organiation Admin needs to:
+If you lost your password, your Organization Admin can change it from his/ her end.
+To do this, the Organization Admin needs to:

 1. Click on the **User** tab from the left menu and select the user